steel-wing/omarchy-end-of-line-theme/README.md

 ## Installation

-The following command needs to be run to install
+The following command needs to be run to install.

 ```bash
 omarchy-theme-install https://github.com/steel-wing/omarchy-end-of-line-theme.git